dhoer/chef-memcached_session_manager/README.md

 (set via sessionBackupAsync).
 - `operationTimeout` - Defaults to `1000`.
 The memcached operation timeout used at various places, e.g. used for the spymemcached ConnectionFactory.
-- `storageKeyPrefix` - Defaults to `nil` (webappVersion if storageKeyPrefix is not set explicitly).
-Allows to configure a prefix that's added to the session id when a session is stored in memcached.
+- `storageKeyPrefix` - Defaults to `webappVersion` Allows to configure a prefix that's added to the session id when a session is stored in memcached.
 - `sessionAttributeFilter` - Defaults to `nil`.
 A regular expression to control which session attributes are serialized to memcached.
 - `transcoderFactoryClass` - Defaults to `de.javakaffee.web.msm.JavaSerializationTranscoderFactory`.